-Presently our main focus is on providing in-school initiatives for school staff and school pupils (overviewed below).
-However, we are in the process of developing materials for use in SEAL sessions (and similar style lessons) as well as providing single one-off sessions for staff, in which introductory materials and simple practices that can aid well-being are overviewed in a single twilight session.
+Presently our main focus is on providing in-house initiatives for school staff and educators, school pupils and pupils within HE (overviewed below).
+However, we are in the process of developing materials for use in single one-off sessions with staff, in which introductory materials and simple practices that can aid wellbeing are overviewed in a single twilight or ½ day CPD session.

 The Compassion in the Classroom staff initiative aims to improve the wellbeing of both staff and students across primary and secondary schools.
-As part of the staff (CPD) initiative, we deliver an insightful programme to help those working in educational settings gain greater understanding of emotions – including emotion regulation in the brain and the body.
-We also share a variety of compassion-based practices to improve your own emotional well-being.
-Our initiative is based on the latest science; this is often research the team themselves have conducted and published in rigorously peer-reviewed journals & books.
-The course comprises six 90 minute group modules designed to be progressed over one school term.
+As part of the staff (CPD) curriculum, we deliver an insightful programme to help those working in educational settings gain greater understanding of emotions – including emotion regulation in the brain and the body.
+We also share a variety of compassion-based practices to cultivate emotional well-being.
+Our initiative is based on the latest science and practices as devised by our teams of experts and others.
+The course comprises six 90 minute group modules designed to be progressed over one school term or two half terms.
 As indicative content the modules encompass: An overview of compassion, including nature of our minds & introductory practices (Module 1); How our emotions work & using mindful attention to observe our own emotional states (Module 2); Building the compassionate mind (Module 3); Emotion regulation via compassion (Module 4); Working with self-criticism (Module 5); and, Compassion in everyday life (Module 6).

-Currently we are looking to recruit a largish secondary school within Derby/Derbyshire for a within-school control trial in the 2019-2020 academic year; specifically Year 7 pupils.
-For this school only, we can offer the initiative for free provided the Year 7 pupils involved complete brief psychological and/or physiological measures of wellbeing (following a process of informed consent).
+Currently we are seeking for one final school with pupils in Year 6 or Year 7 to complete a final trial of our curriculum.
+For this school only, we can offer the initiative for free provided the pupils involved complete brief psychological measures of wellbeing (following a process of informed consent).
 For more information, or if you wish your school to be considered, please contact: Dr Frances A. Maratos using f.maratos [at] derby.ac.uk.